 "Five to 10 percent of physicians should not be practicing medicine," Nader said.
 "But the state licensing boards are extremely weak in policing bad doctors."

 During Nader's first visit to the state since submitting enough signatures to secure a spot on the Maryland ballot, he also took time to raise concerns about the state's new electronic voting machines.
-The touch-screen technology, which lacks a paper trail, is risky because hackers could tamper with the election results, he said.
+The touch-screen technology, which does not create a paper record for each voter, is risky because hackers could tamper with the election results, he said.